Joshua Waddington

-Joshua Waddington (1755 – February 29, 1844) was a British-American who was one of the founders of the Saint George's Society, the Bank of New York, and was the defendant in the case Rutgers v.
+Joshua Waddington (20 May 1755 – 6 March 1844) was a British-American who was one of the founders of the Saint George's Society, the Bank of New York, and was the defendant in the case Rutgers v.
 Waddington before New York City Mayor's Court.

 Early life

-Waddington was born in 1755 to Rev. Joshua Waddington of Harworth and Walkeringham (1710–1780) and Ann Ferrand (1716–1806) of Messingham, who married in 1740.
+Waddington was born in 1755 to Rev. Joshua Waddington of Harworth and Walkeringham and Ann Ferrand of Messingham, who married in 1740.
 His mother was the daughter of Rev. Thomas Ferrand, Vicar of Bingley, Yorks.
 His father was a 1732 and 1752 graduate of Trinity College, Cambridge and was the Vicar of Walkeringham and Harworth and the Vicar of Mattersey in 1752.

-He was one of eight brothers born to Joshua and Ann, including Thomas (1742–1790), John (1744–1770), Benjamin (1749–1828), William (1751–1818), George (1753–1824), Samuel Ferrand (1759–1829), and Henry Waddington (1761–1938).
-His brother William was the grandfather of William Henry Waddington (1826–1894), who served as Prime Minister of France in 1879 and was the French Ambassador to the United Kingdom from 1883 to 1893.
-His sister, Sarah Waddington (1746–1848), who married Charles Monk (1753-1785), was the mother of James Henry Monk (1784–1856), the Bishop of Gloucester and Bristol.
+He was one of eight sons born to Joshua and Ann, the others being Thomas (1742–1790), John (1744–1770), Benjamin (1749–1828), William (1751–1818), George (1753–1824), Samuel Ferrand (1759–1829), and Henry Waddington (1761–1938).
+His brother William was the grandfather of William Henry Waddington, who served as Prime Minister of France in 1879 and was the French Ambassador to the United Kingdom from 1883 to 1893.
+His sister Sarah, who married Charles Monk, was the mother of James Henry Monk, the Bishop of Gloucester and Bristol.

 Career

-In 1776, Waddington moved from England to New York City in order to join his brothers William and Henry Waddington in Colonial America, becoming a United States citizen.
+In 1776, Waddington moved from England to New York City to join his brothers William and Henry Waddington in Colonial America, becoming a United States citizen.

 In partnership with his brother Henry, they operated a linen business through the firm of Henry Waddington & Co., in London, and Joshua Waddington & Co. in New York.
-Due to the War of 1812, the dissolved their partnership on December 31, 1812 which led to legal action against them in front of Judge Cornelius P. Van Ness.
+Due to the War of 1812, the dissolved their partnership on December 31, 1812, which led to legal action against them in front of Judge Cornelius P. Van Ness.

 In 1784, he was among the founders of the Bank of New York, along with Isaac Roosevelt, Samuel Franklin, Robert Browne, Comfort Sands, Thomas Randall, William Maxwell, Nicholas Low, "Grand Old" Daniel McCormick, John Vanderbilt, Thomas Stoughton, and Alexander Hamilton.
 Waddington was elected a director at the first meeting of the subscribers in 1784 and continued to serve until his retirement in 1843.

 In 1792, he was one of the founders of Tontine Coffee House.
 He was also part of the Ogden Land Company which was run by his wife's family.